Yu06/yolo_SOP-detection/README.md

 # yolo_SOP-detection

 Developed to reduce manufacturing management manpower.
-Can be combined with CCD
+Can be combined with CCD.
-For better human resources and performance management
+For better human resources and performance management.